 The only thing more important than having access to water itself is that your water is clean and safe for drinking.
-Most homeowners don’t have to worry about the quality of the tap water coming out of their faucet.
+Most homeowners don’t have to worry about the quality of the tap water coming out of their faucets.
 However, with recent catastrophes like that of Flint, Michigan, it’s important to identify the factors that influence water quality and some ways you can improve your water at home.

 There are several factors, both environmental and “manmade,” that influence water quality.
 Some of the biggest factors include: